Building Community Through Design Partnership at Texas Tech University

 - Reintegration of Church into Community

 - This the first time in church history we are seeing five different generations coming to the church.
 Yet each generation communicates differently, interacts differently, and worships differently.
-How does the building and message cater and minister to each of these generations?
+How do the building and message cater and minister to each of these generations?

 - Universal Design

-- How do we create a facility that is accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability?
+- How do we create a facility that is accessed, understood, and used to the greatest extent possible by all people regardless of their age, size, ability, or disability?